yujiech00/yujiech00/README.md

 ### Hi there 👋

+👩‍💻 I am currently pursuing my master's degree MSc in Applied Computing (MScAC) - Data Science Concentration at the University of Toronto.

+🥰 I am passionate about data science driven by the power of data insights to deliver better decision-making for business.
+Along with that, I am also passionate about developing user-interactive web apps as a tool for providing data visualization as well as results of data analysis and model prediction.
+My skillset ranges from data preparation, cleaning, and visualization, to model building, evaluation, and forecasting, to web development.

 <!--
 **yujiech00/yujiech00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.